apike/allenpike.com/_posts/2020-09-28-closet-six-months.markdown

 Within a month, our entire industry was working from home, as we waved goodbye to ye olde precedented times.
 Like everybody else on earth, I started searching for small desks online.

 On account of our new space limitations, I didn't have a lot of options for where to put a desk.
-More precisely, it seemed there were *no* options.
+Initially, it seemed there were *no* options.
 But as they say, “Desperate times call for removing the wire shelving from the closet near the baby’s crib and cramming a tiny standing desk in there.”
 A standing desk, not just for ergonomic reasons, but because there wasn’t room for a chair.

 So there I was, six months ago today, wiring up a bedroom closet.
 Half CEO’s office, half sundress storage.
 Population: me.